wyne-ybanez/personal-portfolio-master/README.md

 - The user should be able to interact with the website and function according to the given text i.e. Clicking on 'Contact Me' should bring the user to 'contact.html'.
 - Fade animations should be present on accordingly as the user scrolls down.

+### Convenient:

+- The user should be able to navigate the website at any point in time.
+- The content of the website should stay relevant and appropriate.
+- The buttons leading to separate pages should appear in good time in preparation for the user's desire to know more about the candidate.
+- The content should be clear and presented without any distractions.
+The user should know where and what part of the website they are reading/exploring.

 <br>